-For parallelization of MD simulations, we use spatial decomposition [25,31].
+For parallelization of MD simulations, we use spatial decomposition [25, 31].
 The total volume of the system is divided into P subsystems of equal volume, and each subsystem is assigned to a processor in an array of P processors.
-To calculate the force on an atom in a subsystem, the coordinates of the atoms in the boundaries of neighbor subsystems are "cached" from the corresponding processors.
+To calculate the force on an atom in a subsystem, the coordinates of the atoms in the boundaries of neighbor subsystems are cached from the corresponding processors.
 After updating the atomic positions due to a time-stepping procedure, some atoms may have moved out of its subsystem.
-These atoms are "migrated" to the proper neighbor processors.
+These atoms are migrated to the proper neighbor processors.
 With the spatial decomposition, the computation scales as N/P while communication scales in proportion to $(N/P)^{2/3}$ for an N-atom system.

-2.2.
-Variable-charge molecular dynamics
+2.2 Variable-charge molecular dynamics

-Physical realism of MD simulations is greatly enhanced by incorporating variable atomic charges that dynamically adapt to the local environment [4,35].
-However, the increased realism of this variable-charge molecular dynamics (VCMD) is accompanied by increased computational complexity, $O(N^3)$, for solving a dense linear system to determine atomic charges at every MD step.
-We have reduced this complexity to O(N) [20] by combining: i) the fast multipole method (FMM) [12,25] to perform matrix-vector multiplications with O(N) operations; and ii) an iterative minimization approach to initialize the solution using the previous MD step's charges.
-These algorithms reduce the amortized computational cost averaged over simulation steps to O(N).
+Physical realism of MD simulations is greatly enhanced by incorporating variable atomic charges that dynamically adapt to the local environment [4, 35].
+However, the increased realism of this variable-charge molecular dynamics (VCMD) is accompanied by increased computational complexity, $O(N^3)$ , for solving a linear system to determine atomic charges at every MD step.
+We have reduced this complexity to O(N) [20] by combining the fast multipole method (FMM) [12, 25] and an iterative minimization approach.
+In the FMM, the space is recursively divided into subsystems to form an octree data structure and the electrostatic field is computed recursively on the octree with O(N) operations.
+To further accelerate the convergence, we have developed a multilevel preconditioned conjugate-gradient (MPCG) method [20] by splitting the Coulomb-interaction matrix into short- and long-range components and using the sparse short-range matrix as a preconditioner.